aslpavel/pretzel/README.md

 Remoting
 --------
-Main reason for creation of this framework was to execute code on a set of machines via ssh connection.
+Main reason for creation of this library was to execute code on a set of machines via ssh connection.
 It is achieved by usage of `SSHConnection` class.
 `SSHConnection` is a callable object which returns proxy object for its argument.
 You can call proxy object, get its attributes or items `proxy[item]`,